Tradecrush/next-route-guard/test/README.md

 ## What's Being Tested

-These tests cover the main functionality of the route-auth package, including:
+These tests cover the main functionality of the next-route-guard package, including:

 ### Basic Route Patterns